| | Learning to Fly - Autorotations

 model is 3 foot off the ground, tail down 30 degrees and the forward

 speed below walking pace.
+At this point

 you level the heli with forward elevator, and use the collective